kastle-lab/education-gateway/resource-pages/personas.md

 - Uploading of KG files (TTL, OWL)
 - Querying from KGs with SPARQL

-**More to be added based on information gathering sessions with the Theme 1 teams**
+**More to be added based on information gathered from sessions with the Theme1 teams**